Syed Zainul Abedin: Sajjada Nasheen

-He became 29th direct decent successor of Ajmer Dargah Sajjadanashin (Spiritual Head) of the Shrine after the death of his father, Syed Ilmuddin Ali Khan according to the Dargah Khwaja Saheb Act issued in 1955.
+He became 29th direct descent successor of Ajmer Dargah Sajjadanashin (Spiritual Head) of the Shrine after the death of his father, Syed Ilmuddin Ali Khan.

 In April 2017, Syed Alauddin Alimi alias Arif, the brother of Abedin sacked Abedin from the post of Spiritual head when Abedin spoke in support of Beef Ban and supporting ban on Triple Talaq.
-Alimi is a lawyer by profession, he said that Abedin has correct his statement.
+Alimi, a lawyer by profession, said that Abedin has to recant his statement which is against Islamic views.

 In March 2018, Abedin announced his son Syed Naseeruddin Chishty as the next successor of Dargah.
 The Khadims of Ajmer Sharif Dargah opposed the decision of Abedin stating that it is not good to announce next successor when a Sajjada Nasheen is alive.

 Against Khadims of Dargah

 Abedin urged Prime Minister of India Narendra Modi to make a Committee for Religious Leader after misbehaving of history sheeter Khadim Salman Chishty supported Taliban.